gtronset/beets-filetote/README.md

     enabled: true
 ```

+You can specify pairing to happen to certain extensions, and even
-And target/include only paired files, even by extension:
+target/include only paired files:

 ```yaml
 filetote: